top of page

 Small amount of blood will be taken from the vein so you shouldn't feel dizzy and faint during or/and after the test, but you may do.
 If this has happened to you in the past, tell the phlebotomist so they're aware and can help you feel more comfortable.

-You will receive your certificate by email along with laboratory report.
+You will receive your certificate by email along with laboratory report and blood test explanation report.

 Our Services